Skip to main content

 6. How do I manage medium and low-severity vulnerabilities?

 While medium and low-severity vulnerabilities are less urgent, they should not be ignored.
+These issues can accumulate and create chained attack paths.
 Incorporate their remediation into your ongoing maintenance and security improvement processes to prevent potential exploitation over time.

 7. What is the importance of patch management?

 Patch management is crucial for preventing vulnerabilities due to outdated software.
-Regularly updating all software and systems with the latest security patches can significantly reduce the risk of cyber threats.
+Regularly updating all software and systems with the latest security patches can significantly reduce the risk of breaches.

 8. How can configuration management help improve security?